Some time ago I read this book and I must to say, it’s amazing!

 At this point I must to say SPOILER ALERT!

 Chiyo lived a hell in the okiya.
-She was mistreated by Hatsumomo, the only geisha in the okiya Nitta that felt threatened and jelous for the extraordinary beauty of Chiyo.
-So, even when the only friend of Chiyo was become in the student of Hatsumomo she was forbid to talk with her again.
+She was mistreated by Hatsumomo, the only geisha in the okiya Nitta that felt threatened and jelous for the extraordinary beauty of Chiyo, even, when the only friend of Chiyo was become in the student of Hatsumomo she was forbid to talk with her again.

 Fortunately, several years before, Chiyo leaves the okiya thanks to Mameha, the woman that would teach her how to be a geisha.
 When she started her apprenticeship with her new guide, she received a new name: Sayuri.